arialdomartini/arialdomartini.github.io/_posts/without-mediatr/2023-08-29-without-mediatr-request-response-multiple-requests.md

 - C#
 - MediatR
 ---
-# Request/response, single handler, multiple requests
+# Request/response, single handler handling multiple requests

 What about having a class being responsible for handling more than one request?<br/>